PawelKrezel/WineFinder/README.md

-# WineFinder
+# WineFinder 🍷
-static web app running vanilla JavaScript to help outsiders cover a wine shift at Hawksmoor Knightsbridge
+Static web app running on vanilla JavaScript and using JSON for a makeshift, low0-cost DBMS.
+Project is meant help outsiders cover a wine shift at Hawksmoor Knightsbridge